AvrahamMeyers/Database-Mini-Project/README.md

 # Delete Queries:
 1. Delete all flights whose aircraft status is Under Maintenance
 2. Delete all airports that have less than 5 gates

+### Parameterized Queries:
+1. Update all flights whose destination was ... to ...
+2.
+3.
+4.

+### Indexes

+### Constraints
+1. No flight can have the same departure and arrival airport
+2. Every flight must have a pilot
+3.